uno-jerome/Product-Validator/README.md

 # Product Code Validator - What's your DFA

-A COM243 Formal Languages and Automata Theory simulator that validates product codes with a minimized, table-driven Deterministic Finite Automaton (DFA).
-The project also provides a native NiceGUI interface for product registration, product lookup, live DFA tracing, and MySQL audit logging.
+This is a small COM243 simulator built to make a Deterministic Finite Automaton easier to see and understand.
+Enter a product code, watch it move through the DFA one character at a time, and see whether it reaches the accepting state.
+The same app also handles product registration, inventory lookup, and validation history through a native NiceGUI interface.

 ## Product Code Language